-There is a 42.03% increase in the financial resources under Title 2 as compared to 2020.
-The increase mainly relates to additional overheads due to an increase in the number of staff, the agreed price indexation of the rented office space; additional studies envisaged in the fields of electricity, gas and market monitoring, external development of IT applications, gradual replacement of IT infrastructure, and maintenance of the IT network.
+There is a 58.09% increase in the financial resources under Title 2 as compared to 2020.
+The increase mainly relates to expected additional legal counsel to prepare the Agency's defence against appeals; additional overheads due to an increase in the number of staff, the agreed price indexation of the rented office space; external development of IT applications, gradual replacement of IT infrastructure, and maintenance of the IT network.
 It is expected that the level of expenditure within this Title will remain unchanged for the subsequent years.